Saw (franchise): Future

 In September 2023, producers Mark Burg and Oren Koules stated there were tentative plans for future installments in the Saw series, dependent on the reception and success of Saw X (2023).
 Later that month, Josh Stolberg—co-writer of Jigsaw (2017), Spiral (2021), and Saw X—announced that there were active plans for an eleventh installment.
 Both Burg and Koules stated that the mid-credits scene of Saw X was intended to set up a future film which would again include the character Mark Hoffman.
 The character Cecilia was intentionally left alive for a possible sequel to expand her character upon.
 The following month, Kevin Greutert—director of Saw VI (2009), Saw 3D (2010), and Saw X—told The Hollywood Reporter that, "there are so many directions we could go, but for me, there's no obvious one coming out of this film.
 I really wanted it to feel like a kind of final send-off for the Jigsaw character, but never say never".
 In October 2024, Tobin Bell was officially confirmed by Los Angeles Times to be reprising once again his role as John Kramer / Jigsaw in the film, teasing that the character "isn't done" yet and there is more to learn about him.

 In December, Lionsgate confirmed Saw XI on their Instagram account, with a release date of September 27, 2024.
 However, in April 2024, the film was delayed to September 26, 2025.
 Koules stated the film would likely be a direct sequel to Saw X. Greutert was set to direct.
 In March 2025, it was reported that work on the film had stalled.
 Patrick Melton and Marcus Dunstan, who wrote the fourth to the seventh film, turned in a draft of the script in mid-2024.
 However, in August later that year, Oren Koules confirmed it was cancelled due to "[having] a difference of opinion [with Mark Burg], and we couldn't resolve it."

 In June 2025, Blumhouse Productions bought Twisted Pictures' stake in the franchise, with Lionsgate still being involved.
 Franchise co-creator James Wan will be creatively involved with a new Saw film for the first time since Saw III (2006).
 In October 2025, Jason Blum announced Wan's creative return to the franchise, expressing a desire that Wan's creative outlook returns to the franchise.

+On September 25, 2026, it was announced that the 11th film is in development after it was originally cancelled with Mike P. Nelson directing along with James Wan and Leigh Whannell producing.